 The Product Owner balances the buffer size to balance short-term customer satisfaction with future revenue generation.
 Often, a Product Owner has third-party metrics on customer satisfaction that he or she can adjust up or down with buffer size.

 This strategy is independent of the focus on fixing all defects that arise in the Sprint from backlog items worked on during the Sprint (see Good Housekeeping).
 It is also independent of PBIs assigned to a Sprint by the Product Owner as part of Sprint Planning to reduce technical debt.
 Low defect tolerance increases velocity in general, but exceeding the buffer typically generates at least a 50 percent reduction in velocity.
 The Product Owner must use common sense to balance these forces.
 See Whack the Mole.

 ✥ ✥ ✥

 Even better, the buffer will tend to never be full, allowing the team to finish early and pull forward from the backlog and/or work on removing impediments.
 This is important because Teams That Finish Early Accelerate Faster.
 Furthermore, if the team uses Yesterday’s Weather to size the buffer and the buffer almost never fills up, the buffer size continuously gets smaller, making the interrupt problem go away.

 Counterintuitively, this does not cause critical problems to be hidden or unresolved.
 The Product Owner will put any critical items on the Product Backlog.
 This helps the team increase its velocity and increase the output of future Sprints.
-This typically allows more than enough time to address critical items and often have spare capacity.
+This typically allows more than enough time to address critical items and often with spare capacity.

 A team exhibits a high degree of Product Pride to pause in its work for the good of the product quality and reputation.
 Other related patterns include: Product Owner, Product Backlog, Teams That Finish Early Accelerate Faster, Work Flows Inward, and Completion Headroom.

 —.
 “The Tragedy of the Commons.”
 Wikipedia, https://en.wikipedia.org/wiki/Tragedy_of_the_commons, June 2018 (accessed 6 June 2018).